|

 Digest.
 Sennheiser's HD 280 Pro professional headphones received

-a Best Buy among "mid-range" models in the "Full-Size
+a Best Buy among "midrange" models in the "Full-Size

 Headphones" category.
 Not only does it sound "better than